neil-harbinger/getting-started/README.md

 # Journal

+## Friday, December 8th, 2017

+### Harbinger Notification Of The Week

+At 0832 today Harbinger triggered a notification for FX:EUR-GBP when the Financial Times published an article about the the UK reaching a milestone agreement with the EU regarding their exit strategy.
+Five minutes later, the rate jumped from below 0.8705 to over 0.872.
+Join us at https://harbinger.systems.

+### Progress

+Harbinger is now integrated with that lowest common denominator of communications, electronic mail.
+Not everyone has Telegram or Discord or whatever it is people are using instead of Skype right now.
+This might be the corollary of Zawinski's Law. http://catb.org/jargon/html/Z/Zawinskis-Law.html

+We found that some of the ideas we've grown used to over time are difficult to describe to people who are unfamiliar with our service.
+This isn't uncommon when people focus on a specific area for a while, accept a local lingua franca and normalise their own language to efficiently discuss that area.
+We adopted terms based in our personal experiences, which turned out to be confusing to other people.

+When we went to find out what names and terms other people in the world use, we found that there's plenty of discussion and a heap of different answers.
+We learned about assets, securities, vehicles, opportunities, markets, the exchange of value and many more things.
+Turns out that the SEC had a similar problem, but we didn't end up using half a paragraph that included the word projects in double quotes.

+All this learning informed prototypes cobbled together in a 30-day trial from https://sketchapp.com.
+Simple to use, reminiscent of Macromedia's Flash interface and a time when all this was fields.

+### Plans

+Ssh !
+Secret management is on the agenda, more work on the interface and something to do with commodities.

+### Footnotes

+https://soundcloud.com/harbinger/harbinger-99-coins has been today's soundtrack for infrastructure upgrades.
+The name is a total coincidence.

 ## Saturday, December 2nd, 2017

 We discussed the people who will use Harbinger in depth in a series of conversations with Max[1], looking at the service from different perspectives and throwing our ideas together into a collaborative whiteboard[2].